GoCardless is an online direct debit provider based in the UK. With GoCardless you can accept direct debit payments from your customers in

 Step 1: Navigate to the GoCardless configuration page

-Navigate to Settings › Gateway Settings and click on Configure a Payment Gateway.
-From the list of payments gateways, select GoCardless and click on Use this Gateway.
+Navigate to Settings > Configure Chargebee > Payment Gateways and click Add a Gateway.
+From the list of payments gateways, select GoCardless.

 Step 2: Connect to a GoCardless account